Plan Your Outreach Work

 All plans need to start with some basic assumptions thus there is a need to reflect inwardly to determine just where the congregation is in a number of areas.
 Always remember the foundation of all activities, including evangelism and outreach, is to start with a solid position on Word and Sacrament.
 In other words don’t go charging off to start doing outreach planning if you don’t have a solid core group trained on Vocation and evangelism/outreach to carry it out.
 That core group needs to be reasonably well catechized on Lutheran doctrines.
 That core group should be the good percentage of your congregation, and your planning includes training as many of the remainder as possible.
 For more information on how the dynamics of your congregation’s culture works please refer to The Lay Persons Guide to Good Church Government where topics on administration, types of personalities and groups of people in a congregation, planning, and dealing with apathy, are addressed.
 This book can be ordered on the Educational Products Page.
 Once you have determined that you have the core group ready to go then proceed.
 There is no sense going forward without this core group as it will only lead to a lot of frustration and an ineffective effort.

 A major aspect of your outreach efforts needs to include building bridges into your community, using every opportunity available.
 This is not all about public advertising, it is about establishing real relationships so your community knows who you are, what you stand for and how to be reached in the time of an individual or family emergency.
 This approach should also provide ways for Lutheran vacationers or those visiting your town on business to have multiple opportunities (Up to date Website, listing in multiple public church directories, etc.) to find your church.
-Participate in as many community events as possible as well as hosting of wellness fairs, senior care, craft bazaars, etc. Now turn that around and look at the activities within your church that could be revamped to make the public events an opportunity to bring people in contact with your church on an informal basis.
+Participate in as many community events as possible as well as hosting of wellness fairs, senior care, craft bazaars, etc. Now turn that around and look at the activities within your church that could be revamped to make them public events for an opportunity to bring people into contact with your church on an informal basis.
 Leave no stone unturned.

 To assist each member of your church to “be prepared” when the occasion arises to invite someone to “come and see” (John 1:43-49) take a look at the aids provided on the Visitor’s Corner Page.